-In this article you will learn how to trim your BRAW files in Premiere Pro !
+In this article you will learn how to trim your BRAW files with BRAW Studio !

 What does Trimming mean ?

-Trim you BRAW file with the BRAW Studio Panel
+Trim you BRAW file in Premiere Pro from the BRAW Studio Panel

 If you don't know about the BRAW Studio Source Settings Panel, please check this article